othyn/macos-auto-clicker/CONTRIBUTING.md

 There is a [PR template](.github/pull_request_template.md) that will auto populate the PR with required information to fill in.
 Reviewers, Assignees and Labels should be set appropriately.
 The Project should be set to 'macOS Auto Clicker'.
 The Milestone can be left blank if whats being developed is being developed as a standalone 'thing', however should the development be part of a larger bundle of 'things' (an [Epic](https://www.atlassian.com/agile/project-management/epics)), it should be set to the overarching theme of the development; for an example of this see the existing [Ease of Installation](https://github.com/othyn/macos-auto-clicker/milestone/9) or [Advanced Mode](https://github.com/othyn/macos-auto-clicker/milestone/8) project Milestones (Epics), in which they also have detailed descriptions on what they aim to accomplish.

-The [GitHub Actions CI/CD workflow](.github/workflows/cicd.yml) will kick in when the `dev` branch is pushed to and kick off a new beta build and release (should one be deemed required, see the [Commit Strategy](#memo-commit-strategy) section above for more details).
+The [GitHub Actions CI/CD workflow](.github/workflows/cicd.yml) will kick in when the `staging` branch is pushed to and kick off a new beta build and release (should one be deemed required, see the [Commit Strategy](#memo-commit-strategy) section above for more details).

 # :wrench: Build Strategy